 The step-by-step process of submitting your recommendation letter through the Common App will look something like this:

-- Your recommenders will submit their letter of recommendation online (either through Common App or Naviance eDocs, depending on the school).
+- Your recommenders will be invited to submit their letter of recommendation online (either through Common App or Naviance eDocs, depending on the school).

-- Check in periodically online, and if the deadline is drawing near and they haven’t submitted it, check in with your recommender.
+- Check in periodically online.
+If the submission deadline is drawing near and your recommenders haven’t yet submitted their letters, check in with your recommender.

 3. Who to ask for a letter of recommendation